When looking at New York vs London what are the key differences?

 The Big Apple!
 One of the most iconic cities on the planet.
 The Empire State Building and Flatiron in Manhattan, the iconic streets of Brooklyn, or the fashionable mansions of long island.

-As far as urban planning goes, there are so many different spots in this gargantuan city that the locals are so proud of.
+As far as urban planning goes though, when it comes to New York, there are so many different spots in this gargantuan city that the locals are almost ‘too’ proud.

 Here is what to expect in New York: